jazhang1999/ContentChangeNotifier/README.md

 * An email will be sent to the proper address detailing the findings / results of said program (most likely will be sent at 11:59 PM, and reset at 12:00 AM)
 * Either a mod page (video game) or a page with solid text (wiki or other text presentation)

-## Resources:
-* Using Linux (Most likely some form of Ubuntu) terminal
-* Using an editor, not an IDE (probably either Vim, Emacs, or Atom)
-* Either Java, Python, or C (Most likely either Python or Java)

 ## Design Ideas:
 * Have to be able to pull things out of a webpage given a url and be able to store it into a file
 * Open up that file that was stored, and compare it with the new contents pulled from the web